2 Data and its variations

 The word data is a plural form of Latin word datum which means literally ‘something given’, neuter past participle of dare ‘give’.
 Though plural, in modern use it is treated as mass noun which takes a singular verb.
 For example, sentences such as “data was collected via online questionnaire” are now widely accepted.

-But let us ask ourselves this fundamental question: What is data? and How do we get data?
+But let us ask ourselves these fundamental questions: What is data? and How do we get data?

 2.1 What is data?